igorganich/damn-vulnerable-defi-halmos/test/unstoppable/README.md

     }
 }
 ```
-This is an exact copy of SymbolicAttacker, except we've replaced the symbolic values with concrete values ​​from the counterexample.
+This is an exact copy of **SymbolicAttacker**, except we've replaced the symbolic values with concrete values ​​from the counterexample.
 And of course, we replaced the addresses from Halmos with Foundry addresses.
 And test_unstoppable():
 ```solidity